Updated: 20 May 2023

 For each level we have a grading sheet that contains the required techniques and admission criteria, and another leaflet that describes the order of the examination (see "Gradings").

 We recognise any already existing grade held by new members.
 Grading to the next level, however, requires intensive training and a longer waiting period to meet the requirements of our examination syllabus.
+If new members hold a dan-level degree from outside the Aikikai Tokyo, further gradings may require additional steps.

 Association with Federations